rjvillareal1107/cse15l-lab-reports/LabReport2.md

   **This works because the original values are left in tact to copy to a temporary array, allowing for the final array to be properly reversed.**

   # Part 3 (What I learned)

-  During this lab I learned 2 new things.
+  **During this lab I learned 2 new things.**

-  - How to copy github repositories onto the github desktop app (and even on VScode)
+  - How to copy github repositories onto the github desktop app (and even on VScode).
+In learning to do so, being able to incorporate larger projects into my local system has been made significatly easier, as all the extra work of putting the java files in a working path has been effectively eliminated.
+This not only allows for a greater degree of efficiency but also streamlines the project as the directory paths are kept consistent with the original repository.
+Not only that, but changes can be commited and pushed into the main repository when neccesary, which is by all means an essential tool for group related projects.

-  - how to commit changes via the terminal
+  - how to commit changes via the terminal.
+This allows not only for changes to be made in the original project, but also for the exact changes to be listed as "commits" for other programmers to see.
+This entails a greater degree of communication and cooperation in group projects.
+Having this done from the terminal (assuming the commands are familiarized which they should), doing this takes relatively little time, which is an absolute win in the department of efficiency.